 My name is John Bate, welcome to my website.

 My qualifications include a Degree in Forensic Psychology, a Diploma in Therapeutic Counselling and I am a certified coach; I maintain my Continuing Professional Development with regular training courses and research.
+I am currently studying for a Masters in Counselling and Psychotherapy.

 I am a member of the British Psychological Society and also a member of the National Counselling Society and British Association of Counsellors and Psychotherapists.